Residence permit

 Following different decisions of the Supreme Court, in June 2021 the Minister of Inclusion, Social Security and Migration adopted an instruction on the procedure for issuing of temporary residence permits for “labour roots” reasons (arraigo laboral).[10]
 The instruction is aimed at regularising migrants, and especially former asylum seekers whose application for international protection was rejected, who lived and worked in Spain for at least two years.[11]

-According to an estimation made by NGOs working with undocumented migrants, around 500,000 migrants live in an irregular situation in Spain.[19]
+According to the promoters of this law proposal, the regularisation of migrants could generate between €790 million and 950 million a year.[16]
+In addition, based on an estimation made by NGOs working with undocumented migrants, around 500,000 migrants live in an irregular situation in Spain.[17]

 [1] Article 34(3) Aliens Regulation.